-- a) A map of the existing topography of the site with a contour interval appropriate to the topography of the land; - b) Proposed finished grading shown at the same contour interval; - c) A drainage description of the unaltered site, delineating in which direction and at what rate storm water is conveyed from the site and setting forth those areas of the unaltered site where storm water collects and is gradually percolated into the ground; - d) A proposed drainage plan of the developed site delineating in which direction and at what rate storm water will be conveyed from the site and setting forth the areas of the site where storm water will be allowed to collect and gradually percolate into the ground; and - e) A description of and technical documentation related to any runoff measures for the site. - E. Plan Review: Upon receipt of an erosion control or runoff control plan application and accompanying documentation, the Zoning Administrator shall assess the effectiveness of proposed erosion and runoff control measures in meeting the standards of this section, and on that basis shall approve or deny the application for plan approval.
+- d) A proposed drainage plan of the developed site delineating in which direction and at what rate storm water will be conveyed from the site and setting forth the areas of the site where storm water will be allowed to collect and gradually percolate into the ground; and - e) A description of and technical documentation related to any runoff measures for the site. - E. Plan Review: Upon receipt of an erosion control or runoff control plan application and accompanying documentation, the Zoning Administrator shall assess the effectiveness of proposed erosion and runoff control measures in meeting the standards of this section, and on that basis shall approve or deny the application for plan approval.
 The Zoning Administrator may refer a plan to the Olmsted Soil and Water Conservation District office for its review and comment prior to taking action to approve or deny a plan.
 Any plan may be revised in the same manner as originally approved.
-Plan approval shall authorize commencement of a land disturbing activity. - F. Performance Bond: Whenever the erosion control plan or runoff control plan calls for the implementation of measures to control erosion or runoff, the total cost of which exceeds one thousand dollars (\$1,000), the Zoning Administrator shall require the applicant to post a performance bond with the Olmsted County Planning Department sufficient to cover the entire cost of said works.
+Plan approval shall authorize commencement of a land disturbing activity. - F. Performance Bond: Whenever the erosion control plan or runoff control plan calls for the implementation of measures to control erosion or runoff, the total cost of which exceeds one thousand dollars (\$1,000), the Zoning Administrator shall require the applicant to post a performance bond with the Rochester-Olmsted Planning Department sufficient to cover the entire cost of said works.
 This provision shall not apply to those measures associated with street construction associated with plats for which an approved erosion and runoff control plan is in effect.
-The cost of such measures shall then be included in the performance bond required under the Subdivision Ordinance for road improvements.

-G. Responsibility: Neither the issuance of a permit nor compliance with the conditions thereof, nor with the provisions of this section, shall relieve any person from any responsibility otherwise imposed by law for damage to persons or property; nor shall the issuance of any permit hereunder serve to impose any liability on Oronoco Township or its officers or employees for injury or damage to persons or property.
+The cost of such measures shall then be included in the performance bond required under the Subdivision Ordinance for road improvements. - G. Responsibility: Neither the issuance of a permit nor compliance with the conditions thereof, nor with the provisions of this section, shall relieve any person from any responsibility otherwise imposed by law for damage to persons or property; nor shall the issuance of any permit hereunder serve to impose any liability on the County of Olmsted or its officers or employees for injury or damage to persons or property.
 A permit issued pursuant to this section shall not relieve the permittee of the responsibility for complying with any other requirements established by law, ordinance, or regulation.